 Playing a musical instrument can help guard against cognitive decline in later life and memory loss.
 This is because musical training has been found to produce additional neural connections within the brain, and this benefit isn’t restricted to people who played an instrument in childhood.
 Those of us choosing to take up music in adulthood can also gain.

 A study conducted by Harvard neurologist Gottfried Schlaug uncovered evidence suggesting that playing an instrument even grows the brain.
-A group of professional musicians were found to have larger brain volumes than a non-musical group.
+A group of professional musicians was found to have larger brain volumes than a non-musical group.
 Schlaug discovered with colleagues in a separate study that after 15 months of musical training in childhood, structural improvements in motor and audio functioning within the brain occur.

 3. Learn to manage time and persevere